 Operations and producer groups in areas with water risks must devise a water management plan.
 The plan is comprised of three parts: general information on irrigation, a risk analysis including plan of action, and current records kept in a separate table.
 The operations or producer groups concerned must analyse the risks to which they are exposed in connection with water usage and take measures to reduce or avoid these risks.
 The water management plan must accurately represent the current situation of the operation.
-Bio Suisse offers operations a water management plan template at www.bio-suisse.ch Verarbeiter & Händler \rightarrow Import mit Bio Suisse \rightarrow Water Management Plan 2021.
+Bio Suisse offers operations a water management plan template at international.bio-suisse.ch.

 Operations in water risk areas must submit their water management plan (WMP) annually during inspection.
 The water management plan must be updated and submitted with the signature of the inspection body at least every three years.
 Documents that are referenced in the water management plan must be enclosed.
 The records in the separate table must be kept continuously.
 The water management plan is reviewed in stages by the certification body and is designed to be expanded upon.
 Bio Suisse ensures that the requirements from Use of water in areas with water risks Part V, Art.
-3.6.2, Page 316 harmonise with the Naturland e.
+3.6.2, Page 321 harmonise with the Naturland e.
 V. standards and will put procedures in place to allow for mutual acknowledgement of the results of the inspection process.